 You may also find the following supporting documents of interest which were produced with support from AECOM.
 These were funded by Government Grants.

 They will assess the plan and once that has been complete, West Lindsey District Council will organise a referendum where all local residents will vote yes or no whether to adopt a Neighbourhood Plan.
-It is expected that the referendum will take place later in 2021.
+It is expected that the referendum will take place in 2022.

 The Plan will be reviewed every three years.